 Up until we’ve reached Taroko trails, laid in the mountains above Hualien city, we’ve enjoyed mostly restful dwells around Asian metropolitan areas.
 But the style of our vacation has changed dramatically upon arrival in this mining town.

-We walked at least 50 kilometres all-together along the narrow paths and stairs reaching over one thousand meters in altitude.
+We walked at least 50 kilometres altogether along the narrow paths and stairs, reaching over one thousand meters in altitude.

-During this exhaustive three-day trekking adventure we managed to witness some incredible exposed rock along the way and the tunnels which burrowed through it for miles and miles.
+During this exhaustive three-day trekking adventure, we managed to witness some incredible exposed rock along the way and the tunnels that burrowed through it for miles and miles.
 The tallest peak on the island (which we haven’t reached) is higher than Japan’s Mt.
 Fuji.
-The centre of the island is so rugged that it’s practically inaccessible by land — we got the gist of how difficult it could be navigating such landscape as we huffed along the edgy cliffs.
+The centre of the island is so rugged that it’s practically inaccessible by land — we got the gist of how difficult it could be navigating such a landscape as we huffed along the edgy cliffs.